alessandro-001/fe-project-nc-news/README.md

 # Instructions:
-In order to correctly use this repo create a lock clone using the following commands:
+In order to correctly use this repo create a local clone using the following commands:

 ```console
 git clone https://github.com/alessandro-001/fe-project-nc-news